joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Design and implement a contact form, remaining within the same HTML document.
 - Design and implement a mechanism to give the user feedback that a form has been submitted.

+AI - As a user, I should be able to contact the website to provide feedback or report errors through a functional contact form.

 ---

 #### User Story 6 - In line links to wikipedia entries